See answer

 • A rash that is severe, spreading, and doesn’t improve within three weeks

-• Involvement of the eyes, mouth, face, or genitals
+• Any symptoms affecting the eyes, mouth, face, or genitals

-Immediate medical attention is needed if you develop signs of infection, such as fever, pus oozing from a blistering rash, difficulty breathing, or throat swelling.
+You’ll need immediate medical attention if you develop signs of infection, such as fever, pus oozing from a blistering rash, difficulty breathing, or throat swelling.
 In addition, if you’re concerned that you may have ingested a substance that’s irritating your throat or stomach lining, call a doctor right away.

 Moisturizer Alternatives to Lotion